jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 ## Intro to Yaml

 Before we get started, you might want to brush up on [YAML](https://yaml.org/).
-If you do not know what YAML is, it is a human friendly data serialization standard for all programming languages.
+If you do not know what YAML is, it is a human-friendly data serialization standard for all programming languages.
 I like to think of it as a more modern, less verbose version of XML.
 If YAML or learning another language/data format scares you, do be worried!
 You don't need to read/write YAML in order to use Azure Pipelines.
 Azure provides a UI to build out your pipeline.
 That's how I learned it!

 If you understand YAML, check out the [Azure YAML schema](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema).